twydev/book-reviews/The Elements of Style/The Elements of Style - W. Strunk Jr. & E. B. White.md

   > - Correct usage: The game's cancellation **was due to** the rain.
   > - If "due to" can be replaced with "attributable to", "caused by", or "resulting from", then it is probably used correctly.
 - **Effect.** Do not confuse with "Affect".
 This term is vague and does not carry much meaning.
 - **Etc.** Equivalent to "and the rest", "and so forth".
-Not to be used if one of these substitutes would be insufficient.
+Should only be used if one of these substitutes can be used in place.
 Should not be at the end of a list beginning with "such as", "for example", or any similar expression.
 - **Fact.** Must be directly verifiable.
 - **Factor.** Avoid.
 - **Feature.** Avoid.